boolean-uk/database-design/user-stories.md

 - As a customer, so I can receive my tickets, I want to provide my contact information.
 - As a customer, so I can decide which movie I want to watch, I want to see a list of movies.
 - As an admin, so I can manage the movies shown at the cinema, I want to update the list of movies.
+- As a manager, so i can calculate total sales, i want to store order history.
+- As a manager, to keep track of customer, i want to keep a record of customers.
+- As a manager, to keep track of sales, i want to keep a record of ticket sales.
+- as a manager, to get customers, i want a screening room to be able to show mutliple movies a day.
+- as a manager, to get customers, i want to screen a movie multiple times a day.